rajeev8248102417/Customer_Spend_Analysis/README.md

 # Customer_Spend_Analysis
  Customer Spend Analysis using clustering involves grouping customers based on their spending patterns and behaviors.
-This project aims to analyze and understand customer spending habits within a business or retail context.
+This project aims to analyze and understand customer spending habits within a business or retail context.Clustering techniques are employed to segment customers into distinct groups, enabling businesses to tailor their strategies and offerings more effectively.